 © Written by Michael Hanna November 2006 and updated in 2022

-A closely guarded Feng Shui secret until we revealed the formula around seven years ago and now copied by everyone although many still use them incorrectly and for this reason I have written this page to clarify yet again as whilst extremely powerful, if used incorrectly they have a very negative effect.
+A closely guarded Feng Shui secret until we revealed the formula around seventeen years ago and now copied by everyone although many still use them incorrectly and for this reason I have written this page to clarify yet again as whilst extremely powerful, if used incorrectly they have a very negative effect.

 In traditional Feng Shui, you do not have to cure every part of the home, if your #2 or #5 star fall in a bathroom, cloakroom, utility or any other less important room you do not really need a salt cure.
 If it falls in a bedroom, lounge, office or other room that you spend time in you need to set a cure up.